Massena issues new Certificates of Occupancy restricting numbers in businesses

 The revised occupancy load takes into account social distancing guidelines.

-“The vast majority of our citizens are doing a great job by following the guidelines, staying home and being safe when they leave for essential reasons.
-It is time for all citizens to be responsible,” said Timmy J. Currier, in the release.
+Mr. Courier said the code office and the recreation staff had been working with business owners for more than a week on implementing guidelines and coming up with more questions than answers.

+They developed a formula that aligns with the state’s PAUSE order and ensures that residents can get essential services, and be assured that reasonable steps have been taken to protect them and employees of those establishments, Mr. Currier said.

-Massena Chief of Police, Adam J. Love, has directed his staff to step up enforcement to ensure that the NY PAUSE Order is being followed.
+Away from places of business, Massena Chief of Police, Adam J. Love, has directed his staff to step up enforcement to ensure that the PAUSE order is being followed.

-“Most of our citizens are doing an excellent job, some however, are choosing to ignore the

-rules and orders.
-It is time for everyone to take this seriously.
-Compliance, following

 “Time after time, we have reinvented ourselves and built our own future.
 We are dealing with Covid-19 as a team, and even in uncertain times, it remains crystal clear to me, that the strength of our citizens and their ability to come together is the biggest reason we will prevail,” Mr. Currier said.